Zahia Dehar: Modelling

-In February 2011, the American and Spanish editions of V Magazine published a twelve-page tribute to Brigitte Bardot, It included several photos of Dehar shot in New York, marking her return in the media.
+In February 2011, the American and Spanish editions of V magazine published a twelve-page tribute to Brigitte Bardot, It included several photos of Dehar shot in New York, marking her return in the media.
 To publicise her modelling a website was officially launched on 1 March 2011.

 In late May 2011, photographer and director Greg Williams featured Dehar in a futuristic short film entitled Bionic.
 The following month, Pierre et Gilles created a painting representing her as Eve.
 "An artistic and friendly thunderbolt was born our new Eve.
 Dehar: magical beautiful, innocent and luminous, she is the dream model" declared the two artists about this piece.
 In August 2011, Alix Malka photographed Dehar for the Italian edition of the American fashion magazine Vanity Fair, which also contained an interview with Dehar.

 In the last quarter of 2011, her appearances in the media were less common, although she was photographed with Christian Louboutin and Farida Khelfa, at a shoe exhibition at the Galerie du Passage in November 2011.
 A few months later, Pierre Passebon produced a lingerie exhibition "Zahia de 5 à 7", which had the effect of re-kindling interest in her by the press.

 After a brief eclipse, Dehar experienced a resurgence of media exposure at the beginning of 2012: a new series of photographs, shot by Karl Lagerfeld in January 2012, was published just after her first lingerie show.
 She was photographed by Ali Mahdavi, artistic director of the Crazy Horse, in February for an article that Françoise-Marie Santucci wrote about Dehar in Libération "Next".
 Then the same month, Isabelle Adjani announced her intention to produce a documentary about Dehar, in collaboration with Farida Khelfa.

 Another series of photos was shot by photographer Ellen von Unwerth after Dehar's second lingerie show in July 2012.

-In December 2013, Dehar returned to the lens of Alix Malka for the Magazine 7 Holywood, published on the 15th of the month.
+In December 2013, Dehar returned to the lens of Alix Malka for the magazine 7 Hollywood, published on the 15th of the month.

 From 8 April to 27 September 2014, Pierre et Gilles exhibition, at the Galerie des Gobelins (Paris), an exhibit of an envelope richly adorned with a portrait of Dehar, was specially made for the occasion.

-A resolute vegetarian, she became one of PETA's European "muses" in June 2015, posing for musician and photographer Bryan Adams in a campaign entitled "Have a heart, become a vegetarian"."Zahia nue pour PETA : une bonne nouvelle pour les animaux, pas pour les femmes," metronews, 16 June 2015.
+A resolute vegetarian, she became one of PETA's European "muses" in June 2015, posing for musician and photographer Bryan Adams in a campaign entitled "Have a heart, become a vegetarian".

 In November 2015, a few hours before the attacks in Paris, the artists Pierre et Gilles published on their Facebook account a photo taken a few months ago, Dehar posing as Marianne.
 This photograph was used on social networks as a response to the terrorist acts that occurred on that evening.